This morning I woke up at 3:15am feeling poorly. I felt like I was getting a cold and had a slightly runny nose. I also felt mildly nauseous.

 503 calories, 2g fat, 130g carb, 5g protein

 This was a hard meal to eat.
 I felt stuffed about halfway through.
 I slowly munched through the rest of the food on the plate, but I could only finish half of the smoothie.
-I drank what was in the glass but couldn’t touch what was in the Vitamix container.
 The figures above are for what I actually consumed.
 If I’d eaten all of it, it would have been around 700 calories for the meal.

 It may take a bit of experimenting with portion sizes to figure out what works best for me.
 Some raw foodists like to snack throughout the day, while others prefer having 3-5 meals.
 And still others like to mix it up.